wazuh/wazuh-documentation/source/cloud-service/getting-started/sign-up-trial.rst

    #.
 Choose from the available settings by selecting one of three predefined profiles: **Small**, **Medium**, or **Large**.
 If these presets don't align with your needs, opt for the Custom option to configure settings individually.
 For more details about the settings and their functionality, see the :doc:`Settings </cloud-service/your-environment/settings>` section.

-      .. note:: During the 14-day trial period, some settings are limited, but they do not prevent you from gaining insight into the Wazuh Cloud platform.
-All restrictions are removed after you make the first payment.
+      .. note:: Thoughout the 14-day trial period, some settings are limited.
+However, they do not prevent you from exploring and using the Wazuh Cloud platform.
+All restrictions are removed after you make the initial payment.

    #.
 Select between monthly or annual payments.
 If you choose the monthly option, you will be billed on a monthly basis, whereas the annual option entails a single payment per year.